So, you want to be an innkeeper?

 - Research types of financing and ownership in advance

 - Know the benefits to purchasing an established inn vs. starting from scratch

 - Investigate area occupancy and income figures and be realistic about expectations

 - There is no such thing as “too much” research-research-research-research!

 Bed & Breakfast Property Tax Information:

-In addition to these links, you will need to check with your local licensing authority.
-If you are in a municipality (city/town), the city or town clerk can provide business/liquor/sales tax licensing information.
-If you are in an unincorporated jurisdiction, your county clerk can assist you.
-For zoning, building codes or planning issues, check with the local government's planning or development services department.
+In addition to these links, check with your local licensing authority.
+If the inn is in a municipality (city/town), the city or town clerk can provide business/liquor/sales tax licensing information.
+If the inn is in an unincorporated jurisdiction, your county clerk can assist you.
+For zoning, building codes or planning issues, check with the local government’s planning or development services department.
 Feel free to contact BBIC for assistance.

 What you will need:

 - Sales Tax Licenses (State, City and County – varies by jurisdiction)